Joan Luedders Wolfe: Career

-As a young adult, Wolfe was active with the Audubon Society and with Trout Unlimited.
+As a young adult, Wolfe was an active member of the Audubon Society, and her husband was similarly active with Trout Unlimited.
 She recognized that these organizations had certain objectives in common but did not work in a common approach and that the lack of coordination limited their effectiveness.
 Therefore, Wolfe developed an approach to environmental action that emphasized cooperation between various environmental groups.
 Wolfe stated in a 2008 interview, "...it was our idea that there should be an environmental organization that a lot of different organizations could join and there could be cooperative work."
 She enlisted the aid of other environmentalist leaders in Michigan, ultimately resulting in the creation of the West Michigan Environmental Action Council (WMEAC).
 Wolfe served as director of the organization.

 As the hazards of DDT to wildlife and the environment became better known, WMEAC sued the state of Michigan to ban the use of DDT for agricultural purposes.
 However, the courts ruled that private citizens and private organizations could not sue on behalf of the environment, and so the lawsuit failed.
 Subsequently, Wolfe worked with University of Michigan Law School professor Joseph Sax to draft legislation stipulating that ordinary citizens could be deputized and empowered as defenders of the environment and thereby be able to pursue civil lawsuits for the sake of the environment.
 The legislation was successfully passed in 1970 as the Michigan Environmental Protection Act.
 This legislation ultimately served as a model for similar legislation for approximately twelve other states in the United States.

 Joan Luedders Wolfe and her husband Willard E. Wolfe co-led the effort that ultimately resulted in passage of Michigan's Inland Lakes and Streams Act of 1972.
 Provisions of this legislation included permitting requirements for construction or any land-altering activity close to Michigan's extensive shoreline and its lakes and streams.
 Subsequently, others have questioned whether the legislation was sufficient.